ctrlj-dev/ctrlj-dev/README.md

 - Wordpress
 - PHP
 - JQuery
-- and much more that probably I don't remember to write there...
+- and much more that probably I did not remember to write there...

 #### - **Backend**
 - Node.js